skilobyte/illumio-flowlogs/README.md

 ## Instructions to run the program

-1. Navigate to the project directory:
+1. Navigate to the project directory: `cd illumio-flowlogs`
-`cd illumio-flowlogs`

-2. Compile the program using javac
+2. Compile the program using javac: `javac flowLogMetrics.java`
-`javac flowLogMetrics.java`

-3. Run the program:`java flowLogMetrics flowlog-filename lookup-filename`
+3. Run the program with requried parameters: `java flowLogMetrics flowlog-filename lookup-filename`

 - flowlog-filename: The file containing the flow logs. (e.g., `files/flow_logs.txt`)
 - lookup-filename: The lookup table file for mapping destination ports and protocols to tags. (e.g., `files/lookup_table .txt`)